jh3nd3rs0n/jargyle/README.md

 ### 3.6.
 Managing SOCKS5 Users (for Username/Password Authentication)

 You can manage SOCKS5 users stored in an XML file called a users file.
-A users file can be used for <a href="#using_socks5_username_password_authentication">username/password authentication</a>.
+A users file can be used for [username/password authentication](#372-using-usernamepassword-authentication).

 #### 3.6.1.
 Creating a Users File